GingerNinja23/ipop-documentation/FAQs.md

 1. **How do I enable logging for debugging?**

-    Generally you don't need to enable logging unless you are a developer, but if you run into errors/crashes, providing a log file is very useful.
+    Generally you don't need to enable logging unless you are a developer, but if you run into errors/crashes, providing a log file is very useful. *Remember, enabling tincan_logging can reduce nextwork performance due to I/O overhead in the packet handling thread*.
 The logging level is determined in the JSON configuration file by adding the following parameters:

     ```bash
     "controller_logging" : "DEBUG",